 Dr. Mangal is Executive Director for the Easton Technology Management Center and the Research Director for Business and Information Technologies (BIT) at UCLA Anderson School of Management.
 She taught Big Data as an Emerging Technologies and Markets course at UCLA Anderson.
 She is on the board of the IS Associates.
 Dr Mangal spoke about Big Data and participated in a Q&A with a Silicon Beach Startup on 'Concept to Code' on the youtube channel for the City of Santa Monica.
-She is an Inaugural member of the LA Media Lab.As Executive Director, she has been instrumental in launching the Easton Technology Leadership Program and growing it into the Easton Technology Management Center with now nearly 430 students and $11 million funding.
+She teaches Big Data to executives in global universities.
+She is an Inaugural Executive Board member of the LA Media Lab.As Executive Director, she has been instrumental in launching the Easton Technology Leadership Program and growing it into the Easton Technology Management Center with now nearly 430 students and $11 million funding.
 As Research Director of BIT, Dr Mangal has published several papers and articles in journals and magazines, many in collaboration with global researchers.
 She has published three books.

 Vandana has given talks at several domestic and global conferences, participated in panels and chaired conference sessions, including at the Digital Entertainment World Conference, California Clean Conference, the India Conference and the Women's Business Conference.
 She serves as judge for case and venture competitions such as those hosted by Google, Southern California Edison and Applied Management Research at UCLA Anderson.
 She has jointly conducted company case studies.
 She has served as the guest editor of a special issue of the Journal of Engineering Management and Economics titled 'Technology, Operations and Strategy in Innovation and Entrepreneurship'.
 She is the recipient of several awards for research and programs including from the Center for Global Management and the Center for International Business Education and Research, the Harold and Pauline Price Center for Entrepreneurial Studies and the University of California's Industry-University Cooperative Research Program.
 She is a 5-time recipient of the UCLA Anderson School Local Award given for exemplary performance.